 Please observe the posted speed limits throughout Glenshire Towne.
 We have many children playing on our property and safety is our number one concern.

 Our community is a quiet place.
-Please help keep it that way by keeping the car radio volume turned down at night.
+Please help keep it that way by turning the car radio volume down at nighttime.
 Parties are fun, but loud parties running late into the night may not be fun for your neighbors.
+Dog owner?
+We welcome all pets to the neighborhood, but it’s the owners responsibility for preventing their dog from barking to the extent it disturbs neighbors.
 Please be considerate.

 Please use the following two forms to help with Crime Prevention in our neighborhood

 Most of the roads in our Community are the responsibility of Howard County.
 Please review the map below.
 Areas in yellow (parking spaces and two small portions of roads) are maintained by the community.

 Glenshire Towne Roads (PDF)

 Police Department - Always call 911 in an emergency; non-emergencies, call 410-313-2200.